jahan-addison/augur/README.md

 ### Dependencies

-`chakram` uses `poetry` for dependency management.
+Augur uses `poetry` for dependency management.
 Simply run `poetry install` to install dependencies.

 ### Tests

-**Chakram has 90% code coverage.** Note that tests of ast nodes are proofs of correction to the grammar.
+**Augur has 90% code coverage.** Note that tests of ast nodes are proofs of correction to the grammar.

 * Use `make run` to run the parser on the first B program example
 * Use `make test` to run the test suite and verify grammar correctness